AkzhanBerdi/cover_letter/cv.md

    authentication and dynamic interface using JavaScript.

 - **[Social Network + Calendly](https://github.com/AkzhanBerdi/bookMeni)**.
 Social Network for students and mentors.
-   Platform enables a feature to book a mock-interview using Google Calendar API, sort of like Calendly.
+   The platform enables a feature to book a mock-interview using Google Calendar API, sort of like Calendly does.
    Google Calendar API and Login with Google OAuth2.0 were implemented